-Executive Director and Co-founder, Lifestyle Quixotica
+Executive Director, Lifestyle Quixotica

 Lisa understands the importance of family and community in supporting one’s journey to health and happiness.
 Together with Dr. Antonacci they teach that health is a lifestyle for the family and community, not a magic pill or surgery for the sick.